Everything wrong with the new Samsung Galaxy S8

 Other sensors

 If the S8’s fingerprint scanner wasn’t so dreadful, there wouldn’t be anywhere near as much riding on the phone’s other biometric technologies.
-Unfortunately, the fingerprint scanner is so dreadful, and the alternative options aren’t quite up to scratch.
+Unfortunately, the fingerprint scanner is so dreadful, and the alternative options aren’t quite up to scratch either.

 The iris scanner is fast and convenient when it works, but it fails on a bewilderingly regular basis.
 Despite Samsung’s warnings, glasses and contact lenses haven’t caused the system any problems, which has been pleasantly surprising.